 They are discretionary, but a community has the right to decide to prepare such a plan if it wishes to.
 Neighbourhood Plans are prepared by the community and set out local planning policies in relation to that area.
 They have to be in line with national and local planning policy, have to be independently examined and then voted upon in a local referendum as to whether or not they should be formally adopted.

-Please use the left hand navigation for detailed information on the Neighbourhood Plans which are moving forward within Lichfield District, a map of the Neighbourhood Plans progress can be viewed here.
+Please use the left hand navigation for detailed information on the Neighbourhood Plans which are moving forward within Lichfield District.

-The referendums for both Lichfield City and Whittington & Fisherwick neighbourhood will take place on 22 February 2018.
-Further detail on each plan is available by using the left hand navigation.
+The referendums for both Lichfield City and Whittington & Fisherwick neighbourhood plans took place on 22 February 2018.
+More than half of those voting in both referendums voted in favour of the Neighbourhood Plans.